BackofenLab/IntaRNA/README.md

 - `Zall1` : partition function represented by `Eall1` (exp(-`Eall1`/RT))
 - `Zall2` : partition function represented by `Eall2` (exp(-`Eall2`/RT))
 - `P_E` : probability of an interaction (site) within the considered ensemble
+- `RT` : normalized temperature used for Boltzmann weight computation

 (*) Note, since an interaction can cover more than one seed, all `seed*` columns might contain multiple entries separated by ':' symbols.
 In order to print only